-Debt and equity securities are classified into one of three categories: trading, available-for-sale, or held-to-maturity.
+Debt and equity securities are classified into one of three categories: trading, available-for-sale, or held-tomaturity.

 Trading securities are bought and held principally for the purpose of selling in the near term.
-Held-to-maturity securities are those securities in which a Group company has the ability and intent to hold until maturity.
+Held-tomaturity securities are those securities in which a Group company has the ability and intent to hold until maturity.
 All securities not included in trading or held-to-maturity are classified as available-for-sale.

 Trading and available-for-sale securities are recorded at fair value.
 Held-to-maturity securities are recorded at cost, adjusted for the amortization or accretion of premiums or discounts.
-Unrealized holding gains and losses on trading securities are included in the consolidated statement of income.
-Unrealized holding gains and losses, net of the related tax effect, on available-for-sale securities are reported as a separate component of comprehensive income until realized.
+Unrealized holding gains and losses on trading securities are included in profit or loss.
+Unrealized holding gains and losses, net of the related tax effect, on available-for-sale securities are reported as a separate component of other comprehensive income until realized.
 Realized gains and losses from the sale of available-for-sale securities are determined on a specific identification basis.
-Dividends and interest income are recognized in the consolidated statement of income when earned.
+Dividends and interest income are recognized in profit or loss when earned.

 A permanent decline in the market value of any available-for-sale or held-to-maturity security below cost is accounted for as a reduction in the carrying amount to fair value.
-The impairment is charged to the consolidated statement of income and a new cost base for the security is established.
-Premiums and discounts are amortized or accreted over the life of the related held-to-maturity or available-for-sale security as an adjustment to yield using the effective interest method and such amortization and accretion is recorded in the consolidated statement of income.
+The impairment is charged to profit or loss and a new cost base for the security is established.
+Premiums and discounts are amortized or accreted over the life of the related held-to-maturity or available-for-sale security as an adjustment to yield using the effective interest method and such amortization and accretion is recorded in profit or loss.